Sandiacre: History

 The parish church is Saint Giles' Church, which dates back to the 10th century.
 There is also a Methodist church in the town.
 The old village lock-up still exists, situated near to St. Giles.

 The 1801 census recorded Sandiacre's population as 405; by 1901 this had risen to 2,954, with the 1971 census reporting a population of 7,792.
 The current population is now hovering at an estimated 9,000.

 The discovery of local ironstone led to the development of Stanton Ironworks in 1787.

-The Erewash Canal passes through the centre of Sandiacre, and the small basin immediately above Sandiacre Lock (No. 11 on the canal) was once the terminal link of the now-defunct Derby Canal.
+The Erewash Canal passes through the centre of Sandiacre and the small basin immediately above Sandiacre Lock (no. 11 on the canal) was once the terminal link of the former Derby Canal.
 Situated next to the canal in the centre of Sandiacre is the Springfield Mill; it was built in 1888 as a lace mill and a reminder of Sandiacre's industrial heritage, and has since been converted into a modern apartment complex.
 The building suffered a large fire in April 2020, which caused extensive damage.

 Examples of lace making and furniture making can still be found today.